 Outreach Efforts -- AC members have been the featured presenters at the Conservancy’s last three annual GTA events.
 Their topics included: highlighting birding in, and identifying and explaining unique flora of, the Carden Alvar; offering a landowner’s perspective on working with the Conservancy on an easement; and understanding the role of and Couchiching’s leadership in land trusts in Ontario.
 AC members have led Passport to Nature events for many years, helping participants better enjoy and understand the wilderness of the Conservancy’s reserves in the Carden Alvar and elsewhere in the Couchiching Region.

 James K. Stewart, Co-Chair

-James (Jason) Stewart has been extensively involved in fundraising and other volunteer work for charities since the 1980s, and in helping conservation causes for many years.
+James (Jason) Stewart has been extensively involved in fundraising and other volunteer work for charities since the late 1980s, and in helping conservation causes for nearly two decades.
 Jason is the former volunteer president of a major Canadian health research foundation and of a Canadian charity supporting conservation and community development of a leading wildlife conservancy in East Africa.
-He is a board member of Earth Rangers, the International Conservation Fund of Canada (ICFC), and The Youssef-Warren Foundation.
+He is a board member of the International Conservation Fund of Canada, and President of The Youssef-Warren Foundation.
 In business, Jason has worked in financial markets, policy and research since the early 1980s.
 He is the author or co-author of more than 25 articles, reports and studies.
 Jason is a Senior Fellow at the C.D.
 Howe Institute, and a board member of the Institute for Research on Public Policy and of Innovate Cities.